jpichat/count_paths/README.md

  [0 0 1 1 0 1]
  [0 0 0 1 1 0]]
 ```
 The sequence of its vertices degrees can be obtained by summing the elements of each row (or column) of its adjacency matrix.
-In the previous example, that sequence is S=[2,3,4,4,3,2].
+In that example, the sequence is S=[2,3,4,4,3,2].

 Note that S can also be obtained by convolution:
  - S=f&lowast;g where f=[1,1,...,1]&isin;&Ropf;<sup>n</sup> and g=[1,..,1,0,1,..,1]&isin;&Ropf;<sup>2&epsilon;+1</sup> (there are &epsilon; ones on each side of the central zero; that zero is used so that no vertex is self-connected).